jeffnye-gh/performance-modeling/how-to.md

 # Assumed local environment variables

-A few bash environment variables is defined to reduce typing in these instructions.

-These do not need to be a permanent part of your environment.
+Bash environment variables defined for clarity.
+These do not need to be a regular part of your environment.

 - WGETTMP
     - Some packages require manual download using wget.